equalitie/ouinet-upload/README.md

     Please note that content must be made available to the relevant injectors (e.g. via HTTP) to allow this action.

+  - ``desc`` fetches URI descriptors for all files and directories in the content directory via the Ouinet client and stores them beside content (in separate ``.ouinet`` data directories).
+This requires that content has been previously injected (see above).

+    Circulating these additional files (e.g. by seeding them, see below) may help other Ouinet users look up content URIs on the distributed cache.

   - ``seed`` uploads all files in the content directory to the local Ouinet client (assumed by default to be listening on ``localhost:8080``) so that it seeds their data to the distributed cache.